spolu/settle/facts/README.md

 # Facts

-Facts are typed values related to a Stellar account along with a list of certifying accounts signatures asserting that the fact is true.
+Facts are typed values related to a Stellar account along with a list of assertions from arbitrary accounts asserting that the fact is true.
 Facts are created and retrievable on a public Fact API using the endpoints described in this document. `type` and `value` are strings whose validation is left to the discretion of the service running the Fact API.
 Once created, a fact (type,